-The 2019 Music: Count Us In Songwriting Competition is now open!
-All students with a passion for songwriting are encouraged to apply.
+The 2019 Music: Count Us In Songwriting Competition is now closed.
+Information about the competition is detailed below.

 Music: Count Us In (MCUI) is Australia’s biggest school initiative.
 With more than 7450,000 participants from over 3,400 schools nationwide, it is Australia’s most significant celebration of music and music education.